pat43k/HTMLToENML/README.md

 br
 img

-You could support more tags if need.
+You clone those code to support more HTML tags if need.

 Cheers,